czagaadam/STM32CPP/Samples/CPP_I2C_Test/README.md

-# HOW TO USE I2C LIBRARY
+# HOW TO USE GPIO/I2C LIBRARY

+🌟 About the Project

 👀 Usage

+# GPIObase class
 Define GPIO objects outside main function
 ```javascript
 Dout Led1;